preactjs/preact-www/content/en/guide/v10/hooks.md

 ```

 > If you've been using the class based component API in the past, then this hook is essentially an alternative to the [componentDidCatch](https://preactjs.com/guide/v10/whats-new/#componentdidcatch) lifecycle method.
-> This hook is was introduced with Preact 10.2.0 .
+> This hook was introduced with Preact 10.2.0 .